 Arriving with a splash from Oxford with Saving Agnes, which won the 1993 Whitbread First Novel Award, Cusk feels she is far better understood and appreciated in Europe and in America than she is in Britain, where she’s “not felt defended” and where “you don’t see any of my books in a bookshop, and I’ve been writing for 25 years.”

 In fact, Cusk was born in Canada, in Saskatoon (“the same town as Joni Mitchell”) and feels a sense of identity with a country that takes women writers seriously.
 She spent her early years in L.A., arriving in Britain at age seven.
 Returning to L.A. for the first time as an adult was so traumatic, she says, it gave her an asthma attack, but on subsequent visits “I’ve felt as if I’m my real self.”

-In America, she feels 'defended" as a writer but, of Britian, she says, “I don't expect anything from England and I've never got anything from England.
+In America, she feels "defended" as a writer but, of Britain, she says, “I don't expect anything from England and I've never got anything from England.
 I don't imagine I ever will."